 - Take a bath using a bath bomb, salts, or moisturizer

 - Add oil or lotion to your skin after a shower or bath

-- Get dressed in something cute—just because!
+- Get dressed in something that makes you feel good—just because!

-All of our bodies are different and none are better than others.
+All of our bodies are different, and none are better than others.
 Embrace the stretch marks and scars, the hair you grow, the soft and firm bits, and every part in between.
 Celebrate the skin you’re in with radical self-love.
 You deserve it.

 Mordekai (he/they) is an Online Youth Peer Support Specialist with Youth Era.
 He provides crisis and suicide intervention outreach services online, moderates Youth Era's Twitch channel, and manages the content and creation of Youth Empowerment by Youth Era.

 It's his life's passion to help others feel more connected to themselves, others, and the world around them.

 About Youth Era